hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/1-Essential-Tools/8-Search for files.md

 the "-" means that "at least" : Permissions for the group have to be at least w

-the "/" means "OR" : Permissions for others have not to be r or w.
+the "/" means "ANY" and "!" means "NOT": Permissions for others have not to be neither r nor w.
 That means, if any of these two permissions, r or w match for others, the result has to be excluded.

 ________________________________________________________________________________________________